rombrew/phobia/doc/IntegritySelfTest.md

 	(pmc) pm_self_adjust

-This adjustment does the following steps in this order:
+This adjustment does the following steps in this order.

 - Get current sensors zero drift and check it is within the acceptable range.
 - Adjust the voltage measurement channels relatively to DC link voltage.
 - Adjust the current measurement channels pairwise.
-- Adjust dead-time distortion compensation (DTC).
+- Adjust dead-time distortion compensation (DCU).

 Note that in last two steps you need to connect the machine (or test coil) to let the current flow in phase circuits.